docker-archive/docker-ce/components/cli/docs/reference/commandline/login.md

 2.  user is added to the `docker` group.
 This will impact the security of your system; the `docker` group is `root` equivalent.
 See [Docker Daemon Attack Surface](https://docs.docker.com/security/security/#docker-daemon-attack-surface) for details.

 You can log into any public or private repository for which you have credentials.
-When you log in, the command stores encoded credentials in `$HOME/.docker/config.json` on Linux or `%USERPROFILE%/.docker/config.json` on Windows.
+When you log in, the command stores credentials in `$HOME/.docker/config.json` on Linux or `%USERPROFILE%/.docker/config.json` on Windows, via the procedure described below.

 ### Credentials store